ShaoyaoHuang/QFS-DLM/README.md

 # QFS-DLM
-The QFS-DLM code is being gradually organized and distributed.
+The code for computing query-document fragment relevance and query-document global relevance in the QFS-DLM has been released.